top of page

 Eric Fabre.jpg

-Journalist by training.
-With a degree in literature and a master's degree in history, he is a graduate of CESA HEC.
-He was regional councilor for Limousin and also created several cultural associations (Eymoutiers-Culture-et-Mécénat, Les Amis du Théâtre de la Passerelle, Compagnie Corde Verte), before founding in February 2019 with Francis Hallé, the Francis Hallé association for the primary forest.
+A journalist by training, and with a degree in literature and a master's degree in history, he is a graduate of CESA HEC.
+He was regional councilor for Limousin and also created several cultural associations (Eymoutiers-Culture-et-Mécénat, Les Amis du Théâtre de la Passerelle, Compagnie Corde Verte), before founding in February 2019 with Francis Hallé, the Francis Hallé Association for the Primary Forest.

-After long studies and a successful career in new technologies in Paris, Cécile feels the urgency of “something else”.
-She leaves her comfortable life to go in search of a fairer life.
-She walks for a long time, alone, in nature, where she lives her first experiences of Connection, carries out alternative projects, then the synchronicities bring her to British Columbia.
-The global vision and the experiences she discovers at the Wolf school are so strong that she decides to make a film of it, "The Other Connection, a school in the wilderness".
+After long studies and a successful career in new technologies in Paris, Cécile felt the call of “something else”.
+She left her comfortable life to go in search of a fairer life.
+She walked for a long time, alone, in nature, where she first experienced Connection, carried out alternative projects, and then synchronicities took her to British Columbia.
+The global vision and the experiences she had at the Wolf school were so powerful that she decided to make a film of it, "The Other Connection, a school in the wilderness".
 This school, based on indigenous cultures, is one of the most successful in the world in terms of the time spent by children in nature.
 Its purpose is to repair culture through mentorship and community, with nature being the teacher.
 "It takes a whole village to raise a child."

 In January 2022, she took over the co-management of the family organic farm in dual activity.